Käpt'n Blaubär (Captain Bluebear

 - Everyone Calls Him Barkeep: Hein calls him Käpt'n while the little bears call him Opa ("grampa").

 - Gone Horribly Right: Sometimes the little bears try to prove their grandfather wrong by trying out the supposed magical devices he found on his travels.
 Quite often it turns out they really do work as claimed.
+In other episodes, things just so happen to prove that the Captain hasn't been lyingh after all.

 - Indy Ploy: The little bears often point out severe flaws in the captain's stories, which he then resolves by just making stuff up as he goes.
+Though the way the stories end (and are concluded in the puppet segments) often make it seem that he wasn't prevaricating afterr all.

 - Just So Story: Some of his stories.